This article was last updated on: October 2018

-A totally non-eventful flight, without turbulence and without food (even though I drank two Minute Maid orange juices, typical, jo).
+A totally non-eventful flight, without turbulence and without food.
+I drank two Minute Maid orange juices though, typical.

-Again in my window seat, nobody in the middle, and in the aisle a kind of hot girl with a latin surname, but she slept all the way, and I wouldn’t have talked to her anyway hihihi.
+Again I had a window seat and nobody in the middle.
+In the aisle, there was a kind of cute girl with a Latin surname, but she slept all the way.
+I don’t think we would have talked any way, hihihi.

 What Airport could that be…

-We started our approach to Miami, and Corey started to read a newspaper so I camouflaged my camera with a sweater and I filmed the landing, oh I’m so badass!
+We started our approach to Miami, and Corey started to read a newspaper.
+So, I camouflaged my camera with a jumper and I filmed the landing.
+Oh, I’m so badass!

-We arrived in gate D49 (the same one I had used for boarding to Washington in the earlier leg) and I sought for the gate the Medellin flight was supposed to depart from, then I walked around.
+We arrived in gate D49, the same one I had used for boarding to Washington in the earlier leg.

-Variglog McDonnell-Douglas MD-11F, the airline doesn’t exist anymore.
+Variglog McDonnell-Douglas MD-11F.
+This airline doesn’t exist any more.

 American Eagle ATR 72-500.

 N181AN, the Boeing 757-200 in which I had arrived, looked beautiful there in the gate.
 You can confirm it in the series of four photos that are coming next.

 I had some time to take photos in Miami, although it was only American Airlines in the part of the Airport that I was in.